OWASP/owasp-summit-2017/Working-Sessions/DevSecOps/Securing-Legacy-Applications.md

  - Who should own maintain these applications
  - Can these applications be used an an opportunity to implement DevOps practices
  - How to insure these applications
+ - How SAST technology tends to be very effective in legacy applications

 ## Who